arnauqb/DiffABM.jl/README.md

 const DI = DifferentiationInterface
 ```

-We use `DifferentiationInterface.jl` for automatic differentiation, `Flux.jl` for parameter handling, and `Optimisers.jl` for the Adam optimizer.
+We use `DifferentiationInterface.jl` to compute gradients through `ForwardDiff.jl`, `Flux.jl` for parameter handling, and `Optimisers.jl` for the Adam optimizer.

 #### 2. Model Configuration